 Battery torque wrenches, the latest in controlled bolting, are quite compact, have good power to weight ratio and come with documentation feature that helps the quality department to download bolting data for records.
 In the latest technological advancement, the innovative pumps for the hydraulic torque wrenches come with data recording facility that gives the status of torqueing for every single bolt.
 They also provide audio & visual warning on successful completion of bolting and errors, if any.
 The routine inspection activities become easy due to data monitoring.
-Since historic data is available with the latest torqueing tools, inspection scheduling patterns become easier, which go a long way in cost control, data transparency, data identification, and traceability.
+Since historic data is available with the latest torqueing tools, inspection scheduling patterns become easier, which goes a long way in cost control, data transparency, data identification, and traceability.

-While hydraulic torque wrenches offer the best power to weight ratio, they can be difficult for working on bolted joints at a height, due to requirement of a power pack, and are also relatively slower than battery torque wrenches.
+While hydraulic torque wrenches offer the best power to weight ratio, they can be difficult for working on bolted joints at a height, due to the requirement of a power pack, and are also relatively slower than battery torque wrenches.
 The pneumatic torque wrenches need compressed air, so while working at height there could be loss in air pressure depending on the line length.
 The electric torque wrenches are quite heavy for a given torque compared to other types of tools.

 Achieving Bolt Load Accuracy

 Side loading on reaction points is another factor that affects bolt load accuracy and tool life.
-It is important to be attentive about the reaction points of the torque wrenches and requirements of any customised reaction arms.
+It is important to be attentive about the reaction points of the torque wrenches and the requirements of any customised reaction arms.
 The next-gen bolting is about the usage of special washers and drives that eliminate the requirement of reaction arms.

-There are special washers that ascertain the achievement of the correct bolt load which may be through some jelly squirting or by flattening of the projections on the washers.
+There are special washers that ascertain the achievement of the correct bolt load which maybe through some jelly squirting or by flattening of the projections on the washers.

 Documented procedures for bolting and skill of operators play a crucial role in achieving bolt load.
 ASME recommends deployment of certified bolting personnel for any bolting job*.
 Equally or more important attention should be paid to the safety of the operators by training them in the safe operation of the tools and adherence to the systems and procedures without taking any shortcuts to achieve the objectives.